-Note: Students enrolling in any course required for a major in the Bachelor of Commerce degree must have completed all prerequisite courses with a minimum of "C-" or better.
-In exceptional circumstances the Program Chair may waive this requirement on a case by case basis.
+Note: Students enrolling in any course required for a major in the Bachelor of Commerce degree must have completed all prerequisite courses with a minimum of C- or better.
+BCOMM students can only register in 300- and 400-level COMM courses when MATH 150-3 and MATH 152-3 are completed with a minimum grade of C- or better.
+In exceptional circumstances the Program Chair may waive these requirements.